-If you’re having trouble paying your rent, you should contact us to see how we can help.
+If you’re having trouble paying your rent, contact us to see how we can help.

-Anyone can have problems paying rent from time to time but, and with the right support it’s usually possible to find a solution.
+Anyone can have problems paying rent from time to time, but with the right support it’s usually possible to find a solution.
 If necessary, we can agree a payment plan to manage your payments.